Gallery

 The project was realized only ten years later under the direction of Giuseppe Mazzariol, friend and supporter of the Venetian master.

-Mazzariol wishes to encourage the organization of cultural activities and reorganize the entrance of the Palace by moving it to the facade and Campiello Querini Stampalia.
-He therefore identifies the ground floor (and the open space behind it) made unusable by frequent invasions of sea water, as the rooms intended for exhibitions, conferences and other initiatives.
+Mazzariol wanted to encourage the organization of cultural activities and reorganize the Palazzo's entrance, moving it to the façade and Campiello Querini Stampalia.
+He therefore identified the ground floor (and the open space behind it), rendered unusable by frequent seawater intrusions, as the rooms for exhibitions, conferences, and other events.

-Scarpa's restoration work is based on a measured juxtaposition of new and old elements and on great mastery in the use of materials.
+Scarpa's restoration project is based on a measured juxtaposition of new and old elements and on great mastery in the use of materials.

-Water is the protagonist: from the canal overlooking the palace, it enters the building through bulkheads that run along the internal walls; it is found in the garden in a large multi-level basin in copper, cement and mosaic and in a small canal at the ends of which are two labyrinths sculpted in alabaster and Istrian stone. (see the video of the cute fountains)
+Water is the protagonist: from the canal overlooking the building, it enters the building through bulkheads that run along the internal walls; it is found in the garden in a large multi-level basin made of copper, concrete and mosaic and in a small canal at the ends of which are two labyrinths sculpted in alabaster and Istrian stone. (see the video of the cute fountains)

-The work of the great master of 900th century Italian architecture at Palazzo Querini Stampalia is divided into four themes: the bridge, which represents the lightest connecting arch built in Venice in recent centuries; the entrance with the barriers to defend against high water; the portego and the garden.
+The work of the great master of 900th-century Italian architecture at Palazzo Querini Stampalia is structured around four themes: the bridge, which represents the lightest connecting arch built in Venice in recent centuries; the entrance with its barriers to protect against high water; the portego (portego) and the garden.

-Between 2006 and 2008 the Carlo Scarpa area was the subject of a rigorous conservation intervention.
+Between 2006 and 2008, the Carlo Scarpa area underwent rigorous conservation work.

 Source: www.querinistampalia.org